Restaurant Technology

 That is the problem we solve at Menute.
 Our digital menu platform handles prices, allergens, availability, and multilingual descriptions for restaurants across Europe.
 Every one of those fields can be wrong without the system noticing.
 So we test Menute the way BetterQA tests banking software: with independent validation, structured coverage, and zero trust in "it looks fine."

 Banking software has transaction integrity checks, reconciliation processes, and audit trails that catch data errors automatically.
 Restaurant technology usually has none of that.
+According to a 2024 Toast Restaurant Technology Report, 72% of diners say they would not return to a restaurant after a poor digital ordering experience.
 Consider what can go wrong on a digital menu without triggering any system error:

 Independent validation across languages